 Let me tell you, it can happen to you.

-A seed of doubt is raised, a cloud of suspicion covers you and just won’t shift it no matter how ridiculous, illfounded or malicious the ‘suspicion’ is.
+A seed of doubt is raised, a cloud of suspicion covers you and just won’t shift it no matter how ridiculous, ill-founded or malicious the ‘suspicion’ is.
 So big is this problem that I continue to be concerned about publishing this post yrs later.
 Will the readers and followers of this blog suddenly see everything differently?
 Will it cast a shadow of doubt over everything else I have written?
 Will people fall away thinking “There must be more to this?”
 I hope not, but I have decided to continue with this story.
 I feel this is a practice in SEN that must be better explored, questioned, shared and exposed.

 In my case concerns were raised repeatedly and secretly for years.
-Initially because they couldn’t ‘see’ the diagnosis.
-They couldnt see what they weren’t trained to notice and they were too arrogant to think that something may exist that they couldnt see.
+Initially, because they couldn’t ‘see’ the diagnosis.
+They couldn’t see what they weren’t trained to notice and they were too arrogant to think that something may exist that they couldn’t see.
 They followed no logical thought processes, it seems.
 There was an apparent inability to understand that other professionals working with children may know something that they didn’t.

 Then confirmation bias set in, alongside my old favourite – unconscious incompetence.
 It is easy to see from the notes that some non-teaching staff were really quite excited by supporting the more senior staff to uncover some terrible secret.
-One in particular did absolutely everything in her power to support uncover ‘the secret’.
+One, in particular, did absolutely everything in her power to support uncover ‘the secret’.
 Others were clearly happy to be complicit; evidenced by the cheery gossipy emails “How was the home visit” and the reply, “Interesting, call me”.
 I have no idea what was so ‘interesting’ about the EP visit, other than the meltdown caused by Peter expecting sausages in bread when I was planning sausage and mash!

 So here is the sting…..
-In our case a Social Care referral had been made with my knowledge and consent soon after Peter was diagnosed.
+In our case, a Social Care referral had been made with my knowledge and consent soon after Peter was diagnosed.
 It was to see if we could access additional support.
 No support could be offered and no concerns were raised.
 Yes really.
 We had already been assessed.
-There are records to show that the protagonists knew this, yet they continued on relentlessly for more that a further two and a half years.
+There are records to show that the protagonists knew this, yet they continued on relentlessly for more than a further two and a half years.
 This information would also have been easy to access by the ‘senior adviser to safeguarding in schools’ at the LA.
 Yet records show she was more excited to be joining in the drama than she was to check out the facts and put a stop to the treatment we were subjected to.

 I must raise the issue at this point that much of the concern was raised because of a general disbelief about Peter’s diagnosis.
 However, this disbelief was never formally pursued and, even if staff had wanted to, there seems to be no precedent or protocol for this.
-Had it been, there was plenty of opportunity for school staff to properly understood the nature of his difficulties (it is well documented that his CAMHS team and OT were willing to do whatever was necessary to support this).
+Had it been, there were plenty of opportunities for school staff to properly understood the nature of his difficulties (it is well documented that his CAMHS team and OT were willing to do whatever was necessary to support this).
 However, I don’t believe that the school staff wanted this to be resolved.
 They didn’t want to understand, they wanted to be right.